pantheon-systems/documentation/source/_docs/guides/build-tools/03-new-pr.md

        </div>
      </div>

-5. Wait for the build on CircleCI to leave a comment, then click on the **Visit Site** button to access the Mutidev site URL.
+5. Wait for the build on CircleCI to leave a comment, then click on the **Visit Site** button to access the Multidev site URL.
 Note that the slogan you entered in your Pull Request branch has been imported and is visible in the site header:

     ![Site initial login](/source/docs/assets/images/pr-workflow/pr-slogan-site.png)